p4lang/p4c/docs/P4c-test-documentation.md

      ./build/p4test path/to/source_file.p4
      ```

-   - If you need to regenerate expected output files for all test cases, use:
+4. **Updating Expected Outputs**:

+   - If a change to the P4 compiler modifies the expected outputs, you can regenerate them by rerunning the tests with:
      ```bash
      P4TEST_REPLACE=1 make check
      ```